Bi-Coloured-Python-Rock-Snake/creature/README.md

 **2. start_loop**

 You can also start an event loop yourself, the one that will run the exempted coroutines.
-An example, when that may be useful, is Python REPL:
+An example, when that may be useful, is the Python REPL:

 ```python
 import greenhack